SafeOR-Gym: A Benchmark Suite for Safe Reinforcement Learning Algorithms on Practical Operations Research Problems: Experiments

 \section{Experiments}

 We evaluate a suite of safe reinforcement learning (RL) algorithms across multiple environments subject to safety constraints.
 Each experiment involves one or more deterministic case studies, designed to test algorithmic robustness and generalization.
-We adopt the CMDP formulation used in the OmniSafe package \cite{ji2024omnisafe}.
-We adapt the safe RL algorithms in OmniSafe, which supports parallelized training and evaluation via its \texttt{Experimental Grid} feature.
-The safe RL algorithms tested include Constrained Policy Optimization (CPO) \cite{pmlr-v70-achiam17a}, TRPOLag \cite{pmlr-v37-schulman15}, Penalized Proximal Policy Optimization (P3O) \cite{ijcai2022p520}, Constraint Rectified Policy Optimization (OnCRPO) \cite{pmlr-v139-xu21a}, and DDPGLag \cite{lillicrap2019continuouscontroldeepreinforcement}.
+In addition, we also include \texttt{SchedMaintEnv-v1}, a stochastic variant of the original deterministic environment (\texttt{SchedMaintEnv-v0}).
+We use the safe RL algorithms implemented in OmniSafe, leveraging its \texttt{ExperimentGrid} feature for parallelized training and evaluation with configurable model and training settings.
+The safe RL algorithms tested include Constrained Policy Optimization (CPO) \citep{pmlr-v70-achiam17a}, the Lagrangian version of trust regions policy optimization (TRPOLag) \citep{ray2019benchmarking}, Penalized Proximal Policy Optimization (P3O) \citep{ijcai2022p520}, Constraint Rectified Policy Optimization (OnCRPO) \citep{pmlr-v139-xu21a}, the Lagrangian version of Deep Deterministic Policy Gradient (DDPGLag) \citep{lillicrap2019continuouscontroldeepreinforcement}, First Order Constrained Optimization in Policy Space (FOCOPS) \citep{zhang2020first}, PID version of SACLag (SACPID) \citep{stooke2020responsive}, and the Lagrangian version of Soft Actor-Critic (SAC) algorithm (SACLag) \citep{pmlr-v80-haarnoja18b}.
 All the experiments were conducted on AWS servers using g4dn.xlarge instances equipped with NVIDIA T4 GPUs, providing sufficient computational resources for training and evaluation of all the algorithms.
 The training times for the various algorithms across different experiments are provided in the supplementary material.